-This Q&A was written on 23rd March 2020 and last updated on 20 May 2020.
+This Q&A was written on 23 March 2020 and last updated on 20 May 2020.
 It will be updated from time to time as more information becomes available.
 Please note that this document does not constitute the giving of legal advice – this is intended to be a guide to the issues employers will need to consider and is not a substitute for taking specific legal advice as situations are likely to be fact specific.

 Payments received from HMRC MUST be used to pay the employee, no fees can be charged from the money that is granted.
 Payments to the employee are still subject to deductions including income tax, national insurance contributions and pension contributions (if applicable) in the usual way.